- 1 Common symptoms of Depression

 - Highly stressful work environment (think: trainee teachers on practicum, National Servicemen, bankers etc).

-- Traumatic childhood experiences that interfere with the ability to form stable and trusting connections as a person enters adulthood
+- Traumatic childhood experiences that can interfere with the ability to form stable and trusting connections as a person enters adulthood

 When we feel completely stuck in this “cloud” of depression, we can easily lose sight of what we really NEED vs what we WANT.